BIGJRA/BIGJRA.github.io/reborn.md

 Grab the hidden *Purple Shard* and *Nugget*.
 Talk to Bagon here and show it how to Fly... and it will do so, off the cliff.
 Backtrack through Charous Mountain all the way back to the map with the lake.

 This time, make your way all the way to the bottom right corner of the map.
 Climb down here.
 Once more, burn the Snow on the Mountain away to uncover the *Lycanium-Z*.
+I think it's worth noting here that in Pokemon Reborn the exclusive Z-move Splintered Stormshards carries forward its canon effect of destroying Field Effects... including all of Reborn's custom ones.
+If you really find yourself in a rut of being unable to deal with an opponent's field synergy, it may be worth considering training a Lycanroc to remove it.

 Climb back to the previous map, this time going down the rocks to the left.
 You can find a hidden *Swift Wing*, *Big Pearl*, and *Chesto Berry*.